espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit.rst

     RMII Clock from ESP Internal APLL

 To implement this option, users need to remove or add some RC components on the board.
 For details please refer to `ESP32-Ethernet-Kit V1.2 Ethernet board (A) schematic`_, sheet 2, location D2.
-Please note that if the APLL is already used for other purposes (e.g. I2S peripheral), then you have no choice but use an external RMII clock.
+Please note that if the APLL is already used for other purposes (e.g., I2S peripheral), then you have no choice but use an external RMII clock.

 GPIO Allocation